mvpdw06/awosome_fish/README.md

 $ nvm ls-remote
 ```

-> :ist all node.js version you can install.
+> list all node.js version you can install.

 ```
 $ nvm install <version>